AndroidKitKat/tugboat/README.md

 ## Contributions

-If you want to help clean my code up, I would greatly appreciate it
+If you want to help clean my code up, I would greatly appreciate it.

+## Questions?

+Leave an issue or reach me on Freenode.
+I go by AndroidKitKat there.